SonikPr/ProjectCool_v1.0/README.md

 UPDATE 12/17/2023

-Newest version - ProjectCool V2
+The newest version - ProjectCool V2
-Does not have a backward-compatibility with V1 or V1.1 versions.
+Does not have a backward compatibility with V1 or V1.1 versions.

 Features:
 Double-channel (3+3) separate control for 4-pin PWM fans